 Hardiness Zone | 4-8 |

-Sunlight | partial sun to shade |
+Sunlight | Grows best in partial sun to shade. |

-Moisture | moist sites are the best, needs to be watered during droughts |
+Moisture | Prefers moist sites and needs to be watered during droughts. |

-Soil & Site | prefers humus rich, moist well-drained soils with a ph range of 5-6.5 |
+Soil & Site | Prefers humus-rich, moist, well-drained soils with a pH range of 5-6.5 |

-Flowers | bottlebrush like flowers, starting to bloom in early May, flowers are an inflorescence called a raceme, small starry-like creamy white |
+Flowers | Bottlebrush-like flowers begin to bloom in early May, forming a raceme of small, starry, creamy white blossoms. |

-Leaves | mostly basal, green with an irregular pattern of red a the base of the heart shaped leaf |
+Leaves | Mostly basal, green with an irregular pattern of red at the base of the heart-shaped leaf. |

 Dimensions | 12-15 by 12-18 inches (HS) |